 - Ship in small quantities.
 The more cookies are packed into a box, the heavier the box becomes.
 This makes the cookies prone to breaking, even if there’s already lots of padding in the box.
 Try to ship in quantities of no more than 24, especially if you have limited box sizes.
 If you must ship in larger quantities, order a dedicated handling service to prevent one-size-fits-all treatment of your products.

-Keeping baked goods fresh during shipping isn’t particularly easy.
+Keeping baked goods fresh during shipping isn’t particularly easy, especially when they contain dairy.
 You have to make sure the cookies arrive in great condition and that shipping environments don’t take a toll.

 Here are some tips on how to ship cookies and keep them fresh: